 Why we chose the Apple Magic Mouse 2:

-Why you should buy this: You absolutely love the trackpad on your Macbook and want it on your desktop.
+Why you should buy this: You absolutely love the trackpad on your Macbook and want it for your desktop.

 Who’s it for: Those wanting the best Trackpad for Mac.

 Why we chose the Apple Magic Trackpad 2:

 OK, so the Magic Trackpad 2 isn’t a mouse, but it is an excellent pointing device, and we’d be doing a great disservice to our readers by not including it in our review.
 Apple has a reputation for having one of the best trackpad designs in the laptop world, and now you can enjoy that experience on your Mac desktop.